mobilecoinfoundation/mcips/text/0043-block-metadata.md

 While this capability is necessary for block streaming, it is useful to decouple the step of adding AVRs and quorum sets to the blockchain.

+## Alternatives considered
+### Write metadata for older blocks
+It's tempting to generate metadata for older blocks, as that would keep the lookup logic simple, but we cannot generate signatures since MCF does not have all the private signing keys, nor should it.

 # Prior art
 [prior-art]: #prior-art